Shredmetal/llmtest/docs/reliability_testing/behavior_at_semantic_boundaries.md

 ## Impact on Library Usage

-When writing semantic test cases:
+When writing behavioral test cases:

 1. Be explicit about conjunctive requirements
 2. Use "AND" when both elements are required